UvaCsl/HemoCell/doc/user_guide/Case.rst

 Creating your own HemoCell Case
 ===============================

-This tutorial assumes that you have already compiled the HemoCell library, either by following :ref:`singularity` or by following :ref:`from_source`.
+This tutorial assumes that you have already compiled the HemoCell library following :ref:`from_source`.

-To create a new hemoCell case it is the easiest to create a new folder within the ``examples`` directory with the name of your case.
+To create a new HemoCell case it is the easiest to create a new folder within the ``examples`` directory with the name of your case.
 When this folder is created you can run ``make cmakefiles`` in the examples directory to create the cMakeFile in the new directory.